survive-the-century/survive-the-century/book/text/chapter_green-is-the-new-gold-fracking.md

 {% include variables %}

-We launch a number of green-technology funds that invest in private businesses researching new ways to reduce climate change, or help the world adapt to it.
+Energy companies have to use a portion of their fracking profits to research new ways to reduce climate change, or help the world adapt to it.
 {:.leader-sentence}

 This sparks a lot of innovation, and mints a whole new generation of tech billionaires and green influencers.
 Green is the new gold, baby!